 We work diligently to help you finance college.
 Most CMU students — about 85 percent — receive financial assistance of some sort.

 If you’re a high-achieving student, please note that CMU makes it a priority to reward success.
-During fall 2013, we announced a fully revised academic scholarship program with larger awards for more students who enroll for fall 2014.
+See our undergraduate scholarships.

 All future students are encouraged to take these steps: